 Reference Services: Genealogy and Proctoring

-The OCPL’s local history and genealogy collection is housed in the Antoinette “Ann” Rogers Memorial Room.
+The OCPL’s local history and genealogy collection is housed in the Antoinette “Ann” Rogers Memorial South Carolina History Room.
 The Rogers Room houses our microfilm collection of local newspapers, as well as local histories, family histories, SC Code of Laws, cemetery records, and many other items of local interest.
 The books are searchable in our online catalog.
 Books may not be taken out of the library.
 We also have a small collection of local historical maps.

 The OCPL does not allow any items in the genealogical collection to be loaned through ILL.